OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 The control of caching features in software can be controlled on the publishing and receiving end.
-For example, publishers of content can force caching to be disabled for some resources, for example, if those resources are expected to change very frequently.
+For example, publishers of content can force caching to be disabled for some resources if those resources are expected to change very frequently.
 The control of caching should initially be configured by the publisher of content because they know more about the content.
-Default caching settings in web browsers may or may not be appropriate but in general asking users to change such things is probably inconvenient and may work against norms.
+Default cache settings in web browsers may or may not be appropriate but in general asking users to change such things is probably inconvenient and may work against norms.

 The following sections present several common cases that illustrate caching issues.